GhostDog1150/Flow-Theory-Engines/README.md

 Flow Theory Engines (v1.0)

-Reference implementation of Flow Theory Engines A, B, and C by GhostDog.
+Reference Implementation by GhostDog

-Flow Theory provides a general dynamic-systems architecture built around the variables Flow, Capacity, Pressure, Drift, and Trust.
+Flow Theory introduces a unified dynamic-systems architecture built on five structural variables:

-These engines implement the core update rules:

-Engine A: Single-system dynamics

-Engine B: Fast/slow multi-layer recursion

-Engine C: System-of-systems contagion via pressure coupling

-All engines are general, parameter-driven, and domain-agnostic.

-Open Research Framework

-Flow Theory is released as an open, extensible research framework.

-You are free to break, improve, extend, fork, rebuild, adapt, or evolve the engines in any direction you find valuable.

-All I ask is that you preserve attribution to:
+Flow — Capacity — Pressure — Drift — Trust

+These variables generate adaptive cycles observed across markets, institutions, technologies, ecosystems, and interconnected system networks.

+This repository provides the official, minimal reference engines used in:

-GhostDog — “The Flow Architecture: A Unified Model of Adaptive Cycles” (SSRN, 2025).
+GhostDog — “The Flow Architecture: A Unified Model of Adaptive Cycles” (SSRN, 2025)

+What’s Included
+Engine A — Single-System Dynamics

+A compact model of one adaptive system evolving through expansion, strain, contraction, and renewal.

+Engine B — Fast/Slow Recursive Dynamics

+Two-layer interaction (fast markets ↔ slow institutions) with structural feedback between layers.

+Engine C — System-of-Systems Contagion

+Multi-system dynamics using pressure-coupling matrices to simulate contagion, synchronization, divergence, and network stress propagation.

-Files Included
+Files
 engine_a.py
-Single-system engine implementing Flow–Capacity–Pressure–Drift–Trust dynamics.

 engine_b.py
-Two-layer engine modeling fast/slow system interactions and recursive feedback.

 engine_c.py

-Multi-system contagion engine using pressure-coupling matrices.
+All engines are:

+parameter-driven

+domain-agnostic

+designed for research, extension, and experimentation

+Philosophy

+Flow Theory is released as an open research framework.

+You are encouraged to:

+explore

+modify

+extend

+break

+rebuild

+…in any direction that advances understanding of adaptive cycles or systemic behavior.

+The engines prioritize:

+clarity over complexity

+structure over noise

+generality over narrow assumptions

+Quick Start

+Run any engine directly:

+python engine_a.py
+python engine_b.py
+python engine_c.py

+Or import into your own work:

+from engine_a import engine_A
+output = engine_A(F0=1.3, C0=1.0, T0=0.8, D0=0.1, steps=50)

+No dependencies beyond standard Python.

+Citation

+If you use or extend this work, please cite:

+GhostDog (2025)
+The Flow Architecture: A Unified Model of Adaptive Cycles.
+SSRN Preprint.

-License
+License — MIT

-Released under the MIT License to support unrestricted academic and research use.
+Flow Theory Engines are released under the MIT License.

-You may use, modify, redistribute, or extend this work freely with attribution.
+You may use, modify, distribute, or extend the code freely.
+Attribution to GhostDog is the only requirement.

+Purpose

+This repository exists to support:

+academic research

+system modeling

+teaching

+replication

+stress testing

+code validation

+open theoretical development

+Flow Theory is meant to evolve — this is only the first version.